 VERIFIED BY Taste of Home Test Kitchen

 - 2 tablespoons dried parsley flakes

 - 1/4 teaspoon pepper

 - 1/2 cup apple juice

-- 1/2 pound orange roughy, haddock or red snapper fillets, cut into 1-inch pieces
+- 1/2 pound fresh or frozen orange roughy, haddock or red snapper fillets, thawed and cut into 1-inch pieces

 - 1 medium tomato, seeded and chopped

 - In a large skillet, saute onions and garlic in oil until tender.
 Stir in the broth, parsley, salt, pepper and cumin.
 Cover and simmer for 2 minutes.
 Combine cornstarch and apple juice until smooth; pour into the skillet. cook and stir for 1-2 minutes or until thickened.

 - Stir in the fish, tomato and broccoli.
 Cover and cook for 2 minutes or until fish easily flakes with a fork.
 Meanwhile, cook spaghetti according to package directions; drain and toss with olives.
 Top with fish mixture.
 Yield: 2 servings.